cmriat/l0/README.md

 ## ⚠️ Known Issues

 * If you encounter Out of Memory (OOM) errors during SGLang server capture CUDA graph, you could try to launch ray cluster first and then submit your training script.
 You can refer to the multi-node training section.
 It also works for single node training.
+* If training hangs at the update_weight_from_tensors step in the SGLang server, please try restarting the process or adjusting the tensor parallel size.
+We will work with the SGLang team and verl team to locate and resolve this issue.

 ## 🙏 Acknowledgments